Life Is Waiting

 Stay the Course

 Think back to the things you were doing in early recovery.
 Were you meditating?
 Did you have an exercise routine?
 Were you volunteering in the community or helping other addicts and alcoholics?
 Now ask yourself, “How many of these things am I still doing?”
 When we start getting our lives back, it’s really easy to forget the things that got us here.
 That’s a big mistake.
-If those things were effective in getting us through those tough times in early sobriety, they’ll certainly be just as effective now with whatever new problem we’re handling.
+If those things were effective in getting us through those tough times in early sobriety, they’d certainly be just as effective now with whatever new problem we’re handling.

 Reach Out and Help Someone